 What we’re building

-We’ll create a fully automated script that’ll pull all the content from the streaming site(s) of your choice and feed them seamlessly into your offline music library.
+We’ll create a fully automated script that’ll pull all the content from playlists on your streaming site(s) of choice and feed them seamlessly into your offline music library.
+‘Why?’ you might ask.
+Well son, because data-hoarding is fun.

 Exclaimer